NOTICE OF PRIVACY PRACTICES

 For Treatment.
 We will use and disclose your PHI in providing you with treatment and services and coordinating your care and may disclose your PHI to other providers involved in your care.
 Your PHI may be used by doctors involved in your care and by nurses and home health aides as well as by physical therapists, social workers, personal care attendants or other persons involved in your care.
 For example, members of the multidisciplinary team (which includes your primary care physician, a registered nurse, a social worker, physical and occupational therapists, and other care givers) will discuss your plan of care and contact any specialists regarding care provided to you.

 For Payment.
 We may use and disclose your PHI for billing and payment purposes.
-We may disclose your PHI to your personal representative, or to an insurance or managed care company, Medicare, Medicaid or the state agency charged with administering PACE of Guilford and Rockingham Counties programs.
-For example, we may disclose PHI to Medicare or the state administering agency in order to determine your continued eligibility for PACE of Guilford and Rockingham Counties services.
+We may disclose your PHI to your personal representative, or to insurance or managed care company, Medicare, Medicaid or the state agency charged with administering PACE programs.
+For example, we may disclose PHI to Medicare or the state administering agency in order to determine your continued eligibility for PACE program services.
 We will also require you to sign a release permitting the disclosure of personal information to Medicare, Medicaid, and the state administering agency for these purposes as a condition of your enrollment agreement.

 For Health Care Operations.
 We may use and disclose your PHI as necessary for health care operations, such as management, personnel evaluation, education and training and to monitor quality of care.
 For example, we will use data about your treatment in order to conduct quality assessment activities.
 We may disclose your PHI to another entity with which you have or had a relationship if that entity requests your PHI for certain of its health care operations or health care fraud and abuse detection or compliance activities.